ibm-cloud-docs/vmware/vmware-vsphere-6-getting-started.md

     * Second Disk : 1 x  50 GB (SAN)
     * Uplink Port Speeds: 1 Gbps Public and Private Network Uplinks

-5. If this is a new deployment into a new IBM Cloud Data Center proceed to step 6 below.
+5. If this is a new deployment into a new IBM Cloud Data Center proceed to step 6.
 If this deployment is an expansion or deployment in to a existing Data Center, select the preferred Backend BCR VLAN + Frontend FCR VLAN.
 For our example, our Backend BCR VLAN is 1101 and the Frontend FCR VLAN is 2200.
 (If this is a brand new deployment or a new deployment into a new DC the Backend BCR and Frontend FCR VLANs are created when you order the server)
 6. Enter a **Hostname** and **Domain**.
 7. Review the order and click **Finalize Your Order** to start the provisioning process.